Heisath/wdmc2-kernel/README.md

 		- adjust the path to the gcc in build.sh

 * build.sh
-	- New way of building a kernel, rootfs and uRamdisk
+	- provides a way of building a kernel, rootfs and uRamdisk
 	- run build.sh as root (or with sudo)
 	- possible parameters are:
 		- `--release {debianrelease}` to select the debian release to use as rootfs